noahkirsch/Company-Data-Miner/README.md

 ```

-To install NPM, use the command:
+To update NPM, use the command:

 ```
 > npm install npm@latest -g